nikhilkalhan92/bbc-/airquality/README.md

 ## Techincal requirements

-The task must be served as all flat files so that the solution can scale in a serverless environment - e.g. HTML, CSS, and JS in S3
+The task must be served as all flat files so that the solution can scale in a serverless environment - e.g. we would put the HTML, CSS, and JS into S3 and serve statically

-The task could use node, npm, webpack, babel etc to compile/transpile into the end project files for deployment.
+The task _could_ use node, npm, webpack, babel etc to compile/transpile into the end project files for deployment.
 Whatever environment you are comfortable with, but no jquery, please.
+If you prefer, you can build a webpage by hand - it's up to you.

 The project is going to go live in areas that do not have good broadband access, so please pay attention to file size and performance.